sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
-0.7.4     * switch biomics to biomicspole for the slurm queue (internal change) 0.7.3     * add schema pipeline manager directory & fix attrdict error with yaml 0.7.2     * allows pipeline and rules to have the same name
+0.7.5     * can set a SEQUANA_WRAPPERS env variable to use local wrappers 0.7.4     * switch biomics to biomicspole for the slurm queue (internal change) 0.7.3     * add schema pipeline manager directory & fix attrdict error with yaml 0.7.2     * allows pipeline and rules to have the same name